hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 So, as before use we can use `virtctl` to login (cloud-init on the original build will have ensured the login is enabled and this is possible) and adjust the eth0 config.

+> **NOTE**: If you are moving fast you'll see the machine booting when you run the following command!

+Login as centos/redhat

 ~~~bash
 $ virtctl console centos7-masq
 Successfully connected to centos7-masq console.
 The escape sequence is ^]